delta6626/365-days-of-code/README.md

 - Day 208 ✅: Implemented add and remove contact functionality in PartnerPair
 - Day 209 ✅: Updated the add/remove contact button to prevent users from adding themselves, and added unique view tracking alongside total views
 - Day 210 ✅: Made UI and component adjustments and added a new user contacts page to view all of a user’s contacts
-- Day 211 ✅: Started backend work to fetch a contact’s details, still in progress.
+- Day 211 ✅: Started backend work to fetch a contact’s details, still in progress
+- Day 212 ✅: Finished the UserContacts page with backend data fetching, a contact display component, and full loading and error handling

 ## 📌 Notes